- 1.1 Versiyon Kontrol

 Listing Your Tags

-Listing the available tags in Git is straightforward.
+Listing the existing tags in Git is straightforward.

 git tag (with optional

-This command lists the tags in alphabetical order; the order in which they appear has no real importance.
+This command lists the tags in alphabetical order; the order in which they are displayed has no real importance.

 Listing tag wildcards requires